A theorem of Retakh for exact $\infty$-categories and higher extension functors: Introduction

 \textbf{Outline.} Section~\ref{sec:exqcat} contains little to no original ideas.
-It is concerned with basics of exact quasi-categories and diagram lemmas.
-We define the extension categories for quasi-categories in Section~\ref{section:extensioncategories}.
-Moreover, the factorization property of exact quasi-categories is proven.
-We follow up with an overview of the Retakh spectrum in Section~\ref{section:overview}.
-Although Theorem~\ref{theorem:IsOmegaSpectrum} is stated here, technical details are postponed.
-The reader only interested in the application to extriangulated categories, can safely skip straight to Section~\ref{section:extriangulated} from here.
-Section~\ref{section:adaptationEx} is all about the factorized~$\fEx$--functor and proofs of technical lemmas.
-Only the basic intuition on~$\fEx$ is required to read and follow Section~\ref{section:awesomestuff}, where we prove Theorems~\ref{theorem:IsOmegaSpectrum} and~\ref{proposition:fExIsKan}.
-In the final Section~\ref{section:extriangulated} we discuss how Retakh spectra determine the extriangulation on homotopy categories.
+It is concerned with basics of exact $\infty$-categories and diagram lemmas.
+We define extension categories for $\infty$-categories in Section~\ref{section:extensioncategories}. \Cref{thm:SpExtbifun} is stated and proved in Section \ref{sec:retakh}.
+In the final Section~\ref{section:extriangulated}, we discuss how Retakh spectra determine the higher structure of the extriangulation on homotopy categories.
 In particular, Theorem~\ref{thm:higherext} is proven.

 \textbf{Notation and conventions.} Throughout, we fix a Grothendieck universe~$U$.
-Simplicial sets should thus be understood as simplicial~$U$--sets unless otherwise is stated.
+Simplicial sets should thus be understood as simplicial~$U$-sets.
 We refer to Shulman \cite[Section~8]{Shu08} for a detailed treatment of Grothendieck universes.

-A category~$J$ will be identified with its nerve~$\mathrm{N}(J)$, so that it can be regarded as a quasi-category.
-An~$(\infty,1)$-functor between quasi-categories~$\C$ and~$\D$ (i.e. a morphism of the underlying simplicial sets) will simply be referred to as a functor.
+A category~$J$ will be identified with its nerve~$\mathrm{N}(J)$, so that it can be regarded as an $\infty$-category.
+An~$\infty$-functor between $\infty$-categories~$\C$ and~$\D$ (i.e. a morphism of the underlying simplicial sets) will simply be referred to as a functor.

+The~$0$-simplices of an $\infty$-category~$\C$ are often referred to as objects.
+Similarly,~$1$-simplices are referred to as maps or morphisms.
+We write~$f\sim g$ when the 1-simplicies~$f$ and~$g$ are homotopic.
+A degenerate 1-simplex~$s_0X$, or a map which is homotopic to it, is denoted by .